 According to both PCMR and Canyons Resort representatives, the season coming to a close has been exceptionally successful.
 Late-season snow and sunshine have a lot to do with that equation, but at a mountain resort where service is paramount, it is the frontline personnel who ultimately determine the quality of the guest experience.

 So, in the face of the heated rhetoric surrounding the lawsuit, we are especially grateful to the employees who kept skiers' safety and fun first and foremost in their minds.
 As they pick up their last paychecks of the season and wait patiently for summer operations to gear up, we want them to know that their efforts were appreciated.
-We hope their bosses also make that clear.

 In some of the more dramatic testimony during the legal wrangling it has been stated that the lawsuit is tearing Park City apart.
 That is not exactly true.
 While there are distinct camps loyal to each brand, the employees have demonstrated that their overriding priority has been to serve the community as a whole, regardless of the logo on their jackets.